ionicthemes/building-a-complete-mobile-app-with-ionic-framework/README.md

 - Add `www/templates/event.html` with basic event view layout
 - Update `www/templates/menu.html` with navigation layout to the other views
 - Update `www/js/app.js` with app's desired routing
+- Update `www/js/controllers.js` with a basic controller for each view

 The final point of this step is this **_commit_** ([`296941e`](https://github.com/startapplabs/jsconfuy/commit/296941e4424e3f3a4b4c0bd8d3b1d9f24e807dc1)), run `git checkout 296941e` and you will see the implementation of the instructions above.